-(h) Resecuritization Related Costs
+(h) Resecuritization and Senior Notes Related Costs

 Resecuritization related costs are costs associated with the issuance of beneficial interests by consolidated VIEs and incurred by the Company in connection with various resecuritization transactions completed by the Company.
-These costs include underwriting, rating agency, legal, accounting and other fees.
+Senior Notes related costs are costs incurred by the Company in connection with the issuance of its Senior Notes in April, 2012.
+These costs may include underwriting, rating agency, legal, accounting and other fees.
 Such costs, which reflect deferred charges, are included on the Company's consolidated balance sheet in prepaid and other assets.
-These deferred charges are amortized as an adjustment to interest expense using the effective interest method, based upon the actual repayments of the associated beneficial interests.
+These deferred charges are amortized as an adjustment to interest expense using the effective interest method, based upon the actual repayments of the associated beneficial interests and over the stated legal maturity of the Senior Notes.